-I would consider a large hook to be anything bigger than a size 6 hook.
-Even a size 6 to me is big for trout.
+I would consider a large size hook to be anything bigger than a size 6 hook.
+Even a size 6 to me is pretty big for almost all trout.

 On the flip side, a small hook doesn’t grab a lot of flesh and doesn’t hook trout as well and is more likely to tear out of the fish’s mouth but a small hook in a bait is less likely to be seen by the trout and is more likely to get grabbed.

 I use a larger size 6 or 8 hooks whenever I can, and I use a smaller size 10 to 14 hook when I need to.
 The key is knowing when to use the bigger hook and when you should use a smaller hook.

 The Hook Size For Trout Depends On The Bait